sudipfgcu/dictonary_attack/README.md

 The attack simply reads the dictionary line by line and computes 6 different possible hashed passwords for the word contained in each line.
-These 6 possible hashes are compared to each of the passwords contained in the `password.txt` file for a match.
+These 6 possible hashes are compared to the password contained in the `password.txt` file for a match.
 If there is a match, we recovered a password.
 If not, we simply keep reading the dictionary line by line.